Guardian University Guide 2023

 The modules you study in your first and second years include seminars where you will focus on an appropriate task in a small group, led by a member of the Department.
 Once you are in your third and final year, seminars are the predominant method of teaching.
 Seminars are a great setting to get more actively involved in learning.
 You'll be expected to contribute by joining in discussion, asking and answering questions and making presentations.

-In your third year you will be asked to undertake a project and literature survey.
+In your third year you will be asked to undertake a project and have the option to do a literature survey.
 Projects involve carrying out experiments and are personally supervised by a member of academic staff.
 Findings form a project report, which is a key component of your degree assessment.
 Our students rate this part of the course particularly highly - indeed, projects are sometimes published in peer-reviewed journals.
-You can also expect to be closely supervised by a member of staff for your literature survey.
+There is also the option to complete a literature survey closely supervised by a member of staff for your literature survey.
 Here you will choose a psychological topic and critically evaluate it using the most recent empirical evidence.
 Again, this portion of the course is highly rated by our students and forms a particularly valuable aspect of our degree programme, demonstrating to future employers your capacity to complete a significant piece of analysis and writing.

 You will have access to all our teaching materials via our VLE, in which everything from lecture slides and recordings of lectures themselves through to practical demonstrations and external supporting materials are stored.
 The VLE also features forums where you and your fellow students can ask questions and discuss ideas.